p. Provisions, Contingent Liabilities and Contingent Assets:

 The basic Earnings Per Share (“EPS”) is computed by dividing the net profit/(loss) after tax for the year attributable to the equity shareholders by the weighted average number of equity shares outstanding during the year.
 The weighted average number of equity shares outstanding during the period is adjusted for events of bonus issue and share split, if any that have changed the number of equity shares outstanding, without a corresponding change in resources.

-For the purpose of calculating diluted EPS, net profit/(loss) after tax for the year attributable to the equity shareholders and the weighted average number of equity shares outstanding during the year are adjusted for the effects of all dilutive potential equity shares.
+For the purpose of calculating diluted EPS, net profit/ (loss) after tax for the year attributable to the equity shareholders and the weighted average number of equity shares outstanding during the year are adjusted for the effects of all dilutive potential equity shares.

 r.
 Cash and Cash Equivalent:

-Cash and cash equivalents in the Balance Sheet comprise cash at bank and in hand, including fixed deposit with originalmaturity period of three months or less and short-term highly liquid investments with an original maturity of three
+Cash and cash equivalents in the Balance Sheet comprise cash at bank and in hand, including fixed deposit with originalmaturity period of three months or less and short¬ term highly liquid investments with an original maturity of three months or less, that are readily convertible into cash which are subject to insignificant risk of changes in value and are held for the purpose of meeting short-term cash commitments.

-s.
+u.
 Segment Reporting:

 Identification of Segments: